MUDDUKRISHNAY/OPAMP/README.md

 Two stage  Operational Amplifier Design for high speed application This repository contains the complete design, simulation, and analysis files for a two-stage CMOS Operational Amplifier implemented in Cadence Virtuoso using the 90nm technology node.

+### Abstract
+This project presents the design and simulation of a high-speed CMOS operational amplifier using a 90nm technology node.

+The amplifier architecture is optimized for high-speed performance while maintaining stability and reasonable power efficiency.
+Key design specifications include a phase margin (PM) of ≥ 60°, a gain of 3000 V/V (or 70 dB), and a gain bandwidth product (GBW) of 100 MHz.
+The op-amp achieves a slew rate (SR) of 100 V/µs, allowing it to handle fast input transitions effectively.
+The design operates with a dual power supply of ±1.3 V, and supports a common-mode input range from −0.5 V to +1.0 V.

+The design flow follows the principles described in CMOS Analog Circuit Design by Phillip E. Allen and Douglas R. Holberg.
+Hand calculations were used to size the transistors based on gain, bandwidth, and slew rate requirements.
+The design is validated through simulations in Cadence Virtuoso using the Spectre simulator.

+This project demonstrates a successful implementation of a high-performance analog building block that balances speed, gain, and power dissipation, making it suitable for integration in high-speed analog and mixed-signal systems.

 ## Design Methodology